Bat: Insects and invertebrates

 Most bats, especially in temperate areas, prey on insects.
 The diet of an insectivorous bat may span many species, including flies, mosquitos, beetles, moths, grasshoppers, crickets, termites, bees, wasps, mayflies and caddisflies.
 They will also eat other arthropods such as spiders, scorpions, centipedes, lobsters and shrimp.
 Large numbers of Mexican free-tailed bats (Tadarida brasiliensis) fly hundreds of metres above the ground in central Texas to feed on migrating moths.
-Species that hunt insects in flight, like the little brown bat (Myotis lucifugus) and the eastern red bat (Lasiurus borealis) may catch an insect in mid-air directly with the mouth, or use their tail membranes or wings.
-The slow-moving brown long-eared bat (Plecotus auritus) plucks insects from vegetation while many horseshoe bat species wait for them from their perches.
-Some bats may take the insect to its roost and eat it there.
-Insectivorous bats living at high latitudes have to consume prey with higher energetic value than tropical bats.
+Species that hunt insects in flight, like the little brown bat (Myotis lucifugus) and the eastern red bat (Lasiurus borealis), may catch an insect in mid-air directly with the mouth or use their tail membranes or wings.
+The slow-moving brown long-eared bat (Plecotus auritus) plucks insects from vegetation, while many horseshoe bat species wait for them from their perches.
+Some bats may take the insect to their roost and eat it there.
+Arthropod-eating bats living at high latitudes have to consume prey with higher energetic value than tropical bats.